 - Students with an EFC greater than $25,000: $0-$300

 What steps do I need to take to receive my allocated funds?

 - If you filed a 2019-2020 FAFSA, you do not need to submit a new application.
-You will be considered automatically for the CARES funds.
+You were considered automatically for the CARES funds.
 If you did not file a FAFSA, or were notified you would receive funds but have not, please contact SMCares@smcvt.edu.

 - The College partnered with Heartland ECSI to facilitate the disbursement of funds.

 - By accepting a disbursement, students attest that they have incurred expenses related to education disruptions caused by the COVID-19 pandemic.

 My family’s financial situation has changed, and I’m concerned about paying my tuition.
 Can the CARES Act help?